smilevideo/slumber-backend/README.md

 # slumber-backend
 Ruby on Rails backend for Slumber

-## Future Improvements:
+## to-do:
 - store secret key in gitignored environment variable instead of plain tracked code
-- probably should drop days and activities tables (YAGNI and whatnot)
+- probably should drop days and activities tables because YAGNI